klawr/dotfiles/docs/index.md

 ## [Scripts](https://github.com/klawr/dotfiles/tree/master/Scripts)
 Contains scripts.
+These scripts can be called by using "dot fuzzyname".
+See `pwsh` profile for more information.

 ### [childs.ps1](https://github.com/klawr/dotfiles/tree/master/childs.ps1)
 This script should allow to instantly `get` and `push` my dotfiles where I want them.